Skip to content

 A concrete runnable instance created via template.instantiate(input_parameters):

-optim_vars, history = problem.optimize(
+result = problem.optimize(

 )